Santa Rita Prickly Pear: Incredibly Colorful Cactus

 Things to Watch Out For

-Santa Rita prickly pear pads are covered with spines, and both fruit and pads are covered with glochids, tiny, barely visible thorns that are extremely irritating.
+Santa Rita prickly pear pads are covered with spines, and both fruit and pads are covered with glochids, tiny, barely visible thorns.
 If you’ve ever gotten a handful of glochids, you know it’s an extremely unpleasant experience.

 close up of santa rita prickly pear flower